What are Smith's policies on standardized testing?

 Is there a minimum SAT score for the eligibility of Financial Aid?

-What are the average TOEFL and IELTS scores?
+What are the average TOEFL, IELTS, and PTE scores?

 What is the average financial aid package for international students?